darktable-org/dtdocs/content/module-reference/utility-modules/shared/scopes.md

 There are the following overrides for the default behavior:

 - hold Ctrl+Shift while adjusting to override the soft limits (e.g. to significantly overexpose the image)
-- hold Ctrl while adjusting or right-click to fine-tune the adjustment
+- hold Ctrl while adjusting to fine-tune the adjustment.
+Alternatively, right-click to enter a precise value for the adjustment
 - double-click on the desired area to reset to the original value

 # histogram profile